solid/webid-oidc-spec/application-workflow-detailed.md

 Each of these communicates something about the new client to the OP:
  - `grant_types`: A list of [OIDC grant types](http://docs.identityserver.io/en/latest/topics/grant_types.html) this client will use. `implicit` is great for web applications.
  - `issuer`: Alice's OP
- - `redirect_uris`: Redirect uris provided at the client registration stage state which redirect uris are valid during the authorization stage.
+ - `redirect_uris`: Redirect URIs provided at the client registration stage state which redirect URIs are valid during the authorization stage.
  - `response_types`: A list of [OIDC response types](https://openid.net/specs/oauth-v2-multiple-response-types-1_0.html) the client can use. `id_token token` means that it should return both an Id Token (needed to identify this web application later) and an access token.
- - `scope`: OIDC uses scope as a way of defining what a client can have access to.
+ - `scope`: OIDC uses 'scope' as a way of defining what a client can have access to.
 However, Solid has its own access control system, so scope will always be `openid profile`

 #### 10: Saves Client Information